cormackeogh/BenchMarks/README.md

-## Quick Start
+git commit## Quick Start

-This section describes how to run YCSB on MongoDB.
+This section shows how to run YCSB against NodeJS and MongoDB.

 ### Run the tests against Node and MongoDB instance